GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Experiments

 \textbf{Voxel-to-Gaussian Initialization.} We first compare different levels of LiDAR features used for initializing Gaussian properties in~\cref{tab:v2g1}.
 The improvement achieved with the multi-sweep voxel feature is significantly greater than that of the single-sweep point feature and the point cloud probabilistic modeling strategy used in GaussianFormer-2~\cite{gaussianformer2}, which validates the effectiveness of our proposed module.
 We further conduct an ablation study on the size of LiDAR voxel in initialization in~\cref{tab:v2g2}.
 As the voxel size decreases, the model performance slightly improves.
 We choose $0.075\rm{m} \times 0.075\rm{m} \times 0.2\rm{m}$ as the final size.

 \textbf{LiDAR-Guided 3D Deformable Attention.} We first study the effect of the two-stage offset sampling strategy in \cref{tab:dfa1}.
-We observe that applying learnable offset sampling both before and after projection achieves higher performance than single-stage sampling, which validates that our two-stage sampling method can aggregate sufficient informative features for refining Gaussians.
-We also compare different feature aggregating methods for deformable attention in \cref{tab:dfa2}, including 3D deformable attention, 2D deformable attention with concatenated LiDAR sparse depth map and with completed dense depth map~\cite{fasetdepthcompletion}.
-The results validate our design choice of 3D deformable attention.
+We observe that applying learnable offset sampling both before and after projection achieves higher performance than single-stage sampling, which validates our two-stage sampling method can aggregate sufficient informative features for refining Gaussians.
+We also compare different feature aggregating methods in \cref{tab:dfa2}, including 3D deformable attention, 2D deformable attention with concatenated LiDAR sparse depth map and with completed dense depth map~\cite{fasetdepthcompletion}.
+The results validate our final choice.